mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 ## Integrate serial execution and job array

 To scale up the number of programs, use a job array together with serial execution.
-Here is an example to submit `10 * 100 = 1,000` programs,
+Here is an example job script.

 ```
 #!/bin/bash